Native Think is not affiliated with, endorsed by, or sponsored by Google. As Gemini can make mistakes, take time to double check results.

 Observe how Gemini can quickly adapt the same information to fit the specific rules of different styles.
 This is incredibly helpful when working across different classes or disciplines.

-We encourage you to use this feature to streamline the final stages of your writing process.
+Streamline the final stages of your writing process this feature.
 Use Gemini to create a first draft of your reference list or works cited page, but always verify its output against a trusted source like the Purdue OWL or your university's style guide.
 It's a tool to accelerate your work, not replace your critical eye.

 Next issue, we'll shift gears to oral presentations.
 We'll explore how Gemini can help you outline a compelling presentation, create effective speaker notes, and even practice your delivery.